![]() |

 | Taking the top off the defense: DeAndre "Nuk" Hopkins, pictured at Daniel High, has scored more NFL TDs than any other South Carolinian (GreenvilleOnline photo). |

-I was surprised how many of the South Carolinians that I had encountered in my sportswriting career.
+I never met Frazier but was surprised how many of the South Carolinians that I had encountered in my sportswriting career.
 No. 2 was Shoeless Joe Jackson, who died before I was born, so I wrote columns contending that his "lifetime ban" from baseball was no longer valid.

 No. 3 Pete Maravich I saw play in 1968 at Clemson.